andrewGhazi/ezpzmcmcpcpca/README.md

 The package has two functions `pcpca_mle()` and `pcpca_mcmc()`.
 The former directly implements the MLE estimates from the paper.
-The second adapts the Gibbs posterior provided in the original python implementation.
+The second adapts the Gibbs posterior Stan code provided in the original python implementation.

 ``` r